-The State notified the Mississippi Band of Choctaw Indians Health Administration via written notice regarding the waiver renewal greater than 60 days prior to submission of the waiver in order to provide an opportunity for their input.
-Copies of the draft were provided to the Mississippi Band of Choctaw Indians prior to waiver submission to CMS.
-A face-to-face meeting was held with representatives of the Tribe to discuss the waiver renewal and changes.
+The State notifies the Mississippi Band of Choctaw Indians Health Administration via written notice regarding the waiver renewal greater than 60 days prior to submission of the waiver in order to provide an opportunity for their input.
+Copies of the draft are provided to the Mississippi Band of Choctaw Indians prior to waiver submission to CMS.